 Joint Accounts Upon Death

-Any living party on a joint account will be responsible for any existing debt.
+Any living party on a joint account will be legally responsible for any existing debt.
 However, there is a difference between a joint account and being an authorized user on an account.
 Authorized users may not be responsible for debt accumulated on a deceased person’s account.

-If you are unable to cover the entirety of the joint account, you may choose to make more money in order to pay off the debt.
+If you are unable to cover the entirety of a joint account, you may choose to make more money in order to pay off the debt.
 This can help in conjunction with the budgeting strategy as you’ll have more income to cover your bills and prevent you from going into debt.

 As long as the spouse is a joint owner of the credit card, he or she will be responsible for the deceased’s credit card debt.
 This does not apply to any authorized users on the account, just joint account owners.
 Children or other relatives with account access but no ownership will not be responsible for the deceased relative’s debt.